*If your question isn’t answered here, write to us at email@example.com to send us yours!

 - Your subscription may have expired or not yet begun.

-- The postal service may be experiencing delivery delays due to Covid-19.
+- The postal service may be experiencing delivery delays due to weather or Covid-19.

 - If none of the above applies, e-mail us at email@example.com and let us know which issue you missed.
 We’ll extend your subscription to compensate for that missed issue.
 (EX: If you missed the spring issue and your subscription ends the following winter, we’ll extend it through the following spring.)

 Please notify us immediately of a missed issue.
-We will not be able to extend a subscription because of a missed issue if more than three months have passed since shipping of that missed issue, per the shipping schedule above.
+While we do not refund for issues that have already been shipped, we will compensate for a missed issue by providing a digital copy of that issue or extending your subscription to compensate for the missed issue.
+Please note: We will not be able to extend a subscription because of a missed issue if more than three months have passed since shipping of that missed issue, per the shipping schedule above.